 - Mining Toxic Waste

-Microscopic parasites such as Giardia and Cryptosporidium protozoa represent one type of drinking water contamination.
+Protozoans are microscopic parasites such as Giardia and Cryptosporidium protozoa represent one type of drinking water contamination.
 These creatures live in soil, water, and in the intestines of humans and other mammals.
 Water becomes contaminated when it comes into contact with sewage and animal waste.

 Cryptosporidium parvum is responsible for cryptosporidiosis.
 This causes symptoms such as fever, headache, vomiting, nausea, cramps, and diarrhea.
-Usually the symptoms subside after a week and rarely last longer than two weeks.
+Usually, the symptoms subside after a week and rarely last longer than two weeks.

 Giardia lamblia causes giardiasis.
 Known symptoms are diarrhea, cramps, nausea, general intestinal distress, and weight loss.
 Sometimes dehydration and nutritional loss may need immediate treatment.
 The symptoms begin within the first week of exposure.
 These symptoms rarely last longer than two weeks.
-Fortunately giardiasis seldom results in anything serious.
+Fortunately, giardiasis seldom results in anything serious.

 Bacteria are common single-celled organisms.
 They are a natural component of lakes, rivers, and streams.
 Most of these bacteria are harmless to humans.
 However, certain bacteria have the potential to cause sickness and disease in humans.